 The methodology for smoke testing is documented in the May 2018 Report.
 As such, it is not reproduced in this memorandum report.

 3.5 Review of relevant documentation

 As part of the Audit, the following documentation was reviewed:

-- Fan maintenance reports; and - Odour complaints register between April 2019 and October 2019.
+- Fan maintenance reports between October 2020 and May 2021; and - Odour complaints register between October 2020 and May 2021.